MichaelCurrin/auto-commit-msg/docs/development.md

 The [generate](/src/generate) module followed later as logic that will work standalone in the CLI for a hook.

-## Command overview

-Quick reference for commands to run in [package.json](/package.json):
+## Overview of commands

+The most important `npm` commands to know for this project:

-- `test` - lint, clean, compile and run tests
+- `npm test` - Lint, clean, compile and run unit tests.
-- `version` - run tests and then tag and push
+- `npm version minor` - Run tests and then tag and push.
-- `ext` - build and install extension globally
+- `npm run ext` - Build and install extension globally.

-The other commands define are run indirectly through other commands or the debugger, or only are only run directly infrequently (such as `sb`), so aren't covered here.
+The other commands define are run indirectly through the other commands or through the debugger.
+Or are only run directly infrequently, so they aren't covered here.

+See [package.json](/package.json) for all commands.

 ## Install